Sexual Harassment in the Workplace

 The harasser might be a client or customer of the victim as well.

-Sexual assault is included in state and federal criminal codes, and the offender can be prosecuted for such actions.
-Sexual harassment at work, on the other hand, is dealt with under civil law or internally in a company.
+Sexual assault is included in state and federal criminal codes, and the perpetrator can be prosecuted for such actions under applicable laws.
+Sexual harassment at work, on the other hand, is typically handled under civil law or internally within a company.

 But sexual harassment can escalate to sexual assault when words and gestures turn to physical force or threat of force.